 When you sign up for the Chase Freedom Unlimited®, you’ll earn a flat 1.5 percent back on all your spending, as well as 3 percent back at drugstores and restaurants without paying an annual fee.
 As an added bonus, you can earn $200 cash back when you sign up and spend $500 within three months of account opening.
 You’ll also qualify for 0 percent APR on purchases for 15 months, followed by a variable APR of 14.99 percent to 23.74 percent.

 Chase Sapphire Preferred® Card

 Sign up for the Chase Sapphire Preferred® to earn 2x points on travel and dining and 1x points on other purchases.
-You can also earn 60,000 points when you spend $4,000 on your card within three months of account opening.
+You can also earn 80,000 points when you spend $4,000 on your card within three months of account opening.
+Plus earn up to $50 in statement credits towards grocery store purchases (one-time statement credit: available for 12 months from account opening).
 A $95 annual fee applies, but rewards earned with this card can be redeemed for 25 percent more travel through the Chase portal, or for 1:1 transfers to Chase airline and hotel partners.

 Amazon Prime Rewards Visa Signature Card

 The Amazon Prime Rewards Visa Signature Card is ideal for Amazon Prime members who spend a lot when they shop online.
 You’ll get an Amazon gift card loaded to your account upon approval, and you’ll earn 5 percent back at Amazon and Whole Foods Market, 2 percent back at gas stations, restaurants and drugstores and 1 percent back on other purchases.
 There’s no annual fee.